 During the winter months, ice, snow and cold temperatures can make life challenging for anyone.
-Slippery sidewalks and cold weather can cause a wide range of injuries and illnesses -- especially for seniors.
+Slippery sidewalks and cold weather can cause a wide range of injuries and illnesses, especially for older people.

-Make sure to wear shoes with good traction and non-skid soles, and stay inside until the roads are clear.
-Replace a worn cane tip to making walking easier.
-Take off shoes as soon as you return indoors because often snow and ice attach to the soles and, once melted, can lead to slippery conditions inside.
+For that reason, he recommends older adults wear shoes with good traction and non-skid soles, and stay inside until the roads are clear.
+Replacing a worn cane tip can make walking easier, and older people are advised to take their shoes off as soon as they return indoors, because often snow and ice attach to the soles and, once melted, can lead to slippery conditions inside.

-Cold temperatures can lead to frostbite and hypothermia -- a condition where the body temperature dips too low.
+Cold temperatures can lead to frostbite and hypothermia, a condition in which the body temperature dips too low.
 According to the CDC, more than half of hypothermia-related deaths were of people over the age of 65.

-So, don't let indoor temperatures go too low and dress in layers.
-Going outside?
-Wear warm socks, a heavy coat, a warm hat, gloves and a scarf.
-In very cold temperatures, cover all exposed skin.
-Use a scarf to cover your mouth and protect your lungs.
+That's why older adults are advised to wear warm socks, a heavy coat, a warm hat, gloves and a scarf if heading outdoors.
+In very cold temperatures, they should cover all exposed skin and use a scarf to cover their mouth.

-Because it can be difficult and dangerous to get around, many seniors have less contact with others during cold months.
+Because it can be difficult and dangerous to get around, many older adults have less contact with others during cold months.
 This can breed feelings of loneliness and isolation.

 To help avoid these issues, family members can check in on seniors as often as possible or send their loved one to adult day care; a short, daily phone call can also make a big difference.
 Seniors can also arrange a check-in system with neighbors and friends, where each person looks in on one or two others daily.

 Driving during the winter can be hazardous for anyone.
 But it is especially dangerous for older people, who may not drive as often anymore or whose reflexes may not be as quick as they once were.
-Get your car serviced before wintertime hits -- or ask a family member to bring it to a garage for you.
-Checking things like the oil, tires, battery and wipers can make a big difference on winter roads.
-Also make sure your AAA membership is up-to-date in case of emergencies.
+Get their car serviced before wintertime hits.
+Checking the oil, tires, battery and wipers can make a big difference on winter roads.
+Also make sure your older loved one's AAA membership is up-to-date in case of emergencies.
 If driving is necessary during the winter, review safe and reliable senior transportation options.

 Winter storms can lead to power outages.
-Make sure you have easy access to flashlights and a battery-powered radio in case the power goes out.
+Make sure your older loved one has easy access to flashlights and a battery-powered radio in case the power goes out.
 Stockpile warm blankets.
 Longer power outages can spoil the food in your refrigerator and freezer so keep a supply of non-perishable foods that can be eaten cold on hand.
-If the power goes out, wear several layers of clothing, including a hat.
-Move around a lot to raise your body temperature.
-Check out this winter weather checklist from the CDC to make sure you have everything you may need.
+If the power goes out, older adults should wear several layers of clothing, including a hat.
+Check out this winter weather checklist from the CDC to make sure your loved one has everything they may need.

-Because people spend more time indoors and may eat a smaller variety of foods, nutritional deficits -- especially Vitamin D deficiency -- can be a problem.
-Nicole Morrissey, a registered dietician in southwest Michigan, recommends consuming foods that are fortified with Vitamin D, such as milk, grains and seafood options like tuna and salmon.
+Because people spend more time indoors and may eat a smaller variety of foods, nutritional deficits, especially vitamin D deficiency (which has been associated with health concerns like cognitive decline, depression and osteoporosis, among others) can be a problem.
+Nicole Morrissey, a registered dietician in southwest Michigan, recommends that older people consume foods that are fortified with Vitamin D, such as milk, grains and seafood options like tuna and salmon.

 Using a fireplace, gas heater or lanterns can lead to carbon monoxide poisoning.
-Ensure your safety by checking the batteries on your carbon monoxide detector and buying an updated one if you need to.
+Ensure your loved one's safety by checking the batteries on their carbon monoxide detector and buying an updated one if you need to.

-The most important tip to keep in mind during the colder months is to ask for help.
-If you need to clear your property of snow and ice, don't hesitate to ask a family member or neighbor, or hire a professional.
-Arrange rides to the grocery store and doctor's appointments-many communities have shuttle services specifically for seniors.
-Don't be afraid to reach out for help.
+The most important tip to keep in mind during the colder months is to encourage older people to ask for help.
+Whether they need to clear their property of snow and ice, or stock up on nourishing groceries, they should feel free to ask a family member or neighbor or hire a professional.

-Wintertime certainly poses challenges for seniors, but with a bit of planning and awareness, you will stay healthy and experience the joys of springtime soon enough.
+Wintertime certainly poses challenges for older adults, but with a bit of planning and awareness, they will stay healthy and experience the joys of springtime soon enough.